5 levels of Leadership (Maxwell)

-This article explains the 5 Levels of Leadership by John Maxwell in a practical way.
+This article explains the 5 Levels of Leadership, developed by John Maxwell in a practical way.
 After reading it, you will understand the basics of this leadership philosophy.

 The John Maxwell 5 levels of leadership are:

 - Production – achieving positive results

 - People development – development and stimulating of employees

 No matter we’re talking about a business man, a football trainer or a teacher; the thing they have in common is that they are leaders.
 But at what level of leadership are they, how do they treat their employees, what do they think about results, deadlines and so on?

 In this book The 5 Levels of Leadership, he describes 5 leadership levels that eventually lead to a phase of maturity.
 With this book, he or she wants to help leaders understand and increase their effectiveness.

 What are the John Maxwell 5 levels of leadership?

 The first level is the starting point of leadership.
 For each level, John Maxwell explains how the respective leader can be identified and what that leader can do to grow to the next, higher level.
 The leadership level can vary per person and even has to do with the type of organisation someone works in and the personal development leaders go through.